dusk-network/.github/.github/CONTRIBUTING.md

 The trick to documentation tests is striking a balance between being succinct for a reader to understand and actually testing the API.

-The type level example for `tokio_timer::Timeout` provides a good example of a documentation test:
+The type level example for `tokio_timer::Timeout` for example, provides a good example of a documentation test:

 ```rust
 /// // import the `timeout` function, usually this is done